 Designed by our original building architect Terry Oppermann to reflect key elements of our main building, the beautiful wood trim and lofty ceiling of the Bakke Auditorium are clearly reminiscent of the Kilby Reading Room.
 As a result, the Auditorium’s warm ambience creates a splendid setting for a wide variety of events including lectures, book discussions, and seminars as well as dramatic and musical presentations.
-Significantly, since the number of attendees for many of our past programs exceeded the seating capacity of our classroom, this lovely and adaptable space offers the Wade Center more versatility due to its flexible seating and increased capacity of 144 seats.
+Significantly, this lovely and adaptable space offers the Wade Center more versatility due to its flexible seating and increased capacity of 144 seats.

 In brief, the Bakke Auditorium is not only a wonderfully functional space, but in keeping with the rest of our building, it is a truly beautiful space that blends seamlessly with the existing Wade Center.
 We are grateful for this addition which enables the Wade Center to explore new and creative ways to engage our visitors ever more winsomely with the words of our authors.